Tag: outreach

 Getting ‘Ghosted’: Calamitous Clay Creations from the Outré Outhouse

 During archaeological excavations, some of the most ubiquitous artifacts unearthed are ceramic sherds that were once part of bowls, plates, vases, or other decorative pieces.
 It is relatively easy to appreciate the skills and techniques that go into the creation of meticulously crafted ceramic vessels.
+Even in the cases of plainer wares whose value comes from their utilitarian style, there is still an immense amount of training and proficiency required by the individual at the potter’s wheel.

 Walking Through MSU’s Culinary Past